Albany in Two Days: Empire State Capital Explored

 Evening

-Dinner and drinks in the Lark Street corridor
+Dinner and evening on Lark Street

 Where to Stay Tonight